ClementRepository/TerraformforAbsoluteBeginners/README.md

 You will learn:
 - How to sign up for an AWS account
 - How to create a key pair

+## Project 4 Learn Basic Linux Commands Quick Start
+You will learn:
-- How to use your terminal to configure and connect to your AWS account
+- How to use basic linux commands on the terminal
+- Complete exercises that will combine different commands

 # Prerequisite downloads/installs
 - Make sure you've made a GitHub account